bombchus/z64-music-wiki/docs/advanced/sampling/wav-conversion.md

     When pitch shifting a sample there will be degradation in the quality of the audio the farther you go from the sample's original root key, due to this fact it is recommended to only ever increase or decrease the pitch by 12 semitones at most in either direction.

 !!! info "Pitch Caps and Floors"
-    The Nintendo 64 Programming Manual makes a mention of the pitch cap and floor, however they describe it as having a max of 12 semitones above the sample's root key, and 24 semitones below the sample's root key.
+    The Nintendo 64 Programming Manual makes a mention of the pitch cap and floor, however, they describe it as having a max of 12 semitones above the sample's root key, and 24 semitones below the sample's root key.
 In *Ocarina of Time* and *Majora's Mask* it is the former instead of the latter described by the Nintendo 64 Programming Manual; the reason for the discrepancy is uncertain.

 ### Pitch Shifting using Audacity
 placeholder